 41.67 x 1.25 = 52.09amps

-From the example, it shows that we would need at least 52amp controller.
+The example shows that we would need at least a 52amp controller.

-The Flexible Maximum MPPT Charge Controller – The Flexible Maximum 60 will suit our specification.
+The Flexible Maximum MPPT Charge Controller – The Flexible Maximum 60 will suit our specifications.

 3. Battery Wiring- Assembling All Parts

 Wiring plays a significant role in the determination of the number of batteries needed and also helps you know how to calculate solar panel batteries and inverters.
 This last stage aims at producing the target ΔH and voltage.
 Wiring components of a circuit can be done in two ways: parallel and series.
 In a series setup, the battery sums up while in a parallel configuration, the current sums up.

 Both series and parallel connections can also be combined to produce voltage and ΔH required.
 Always note that: